GabeAl/NINJA-OPS/ReadME.txt

 Moreover, NINJA is entirely free and open source.

-The latest NINJA version can always be found on Github (https://github.umn.edu/algh0022/NINJA-OPS).
+The latest NINJA version can always be found on Github (https://github.umn.edu/algh0022/NINJA-OPS or https://github.com/GabeAl/NINJA-OPS).